 Mile 98.9 – Lower Crystal: River Right.
 Medium-sized camp.
 This rapid has a challenging pull-in.
 All boats must run to the right of the holes in Crystal Rapid.
 Hug the right bank as the river turns right and pull-in opposite the rock garden.
 Celebrate a clean run.

 Mile 99.7 – Tuna Creek: Class 6.
 Tuna Creek is best run from right to left.
 At the top center of the rapid, there is a large pour-over, which you should skirt by going to the right of it.
 Once you’ve cleared this begin making your way back river left as the river is slightly pushing towards the right wall.

 Mile 100.1 – Lower Tuna: Class 4.
 Lower Tuna is the section of Tuna rapid forming the left bend.
 Stay left and avoid getting pushed up against the right wall as the river bends.
 There are sharp hydraulics on the right side of this rapid, especially at low flows.
 Cut the corner.

 Mile 100.2 – Lower Tuna: River Left.
 Small camp.
 Cut the corner in the left bend before camp so as not to miss it.

-Mile 101 – Agate: Class III.
+Mile 101 – Agate: Class 3.
 Start center and work right in this easy rapid.
-Welcome to the Gems.
 This is a fantastic section of river with back-to-back rapids.
 Big wave trains abound.

-Mile 101.8 – Sapphire: Class VI.
+Mile 101.8 – Sapphire: Class 6.
 Left of center run.
 There is a large hole in the top of the center of the rapid and another in the bottom of the center.